northwood-labs/devsec-ui/content/vulns/dheatattack.md

 ## Overview

 The [DHEat Attack] is a denial-of-service vulnerability targeting the Diffie-Hellman key exchange (DHE) algorithm, exploiting its CPU-intensive operations to overload servers using protocols like TLS, SSH, IPsec, and OpenVPN.

+While the bug was identified in 2002, a proof-of-concept was created in 2022.

 It impacts systems with DHE enabled for backward compatibility or forward secrecy.
 Its unauthenticated, low-cost exploitability make this a notable vulnerability.
 While the protocol flaw is unfixable, mitigation includes disabling DHE in favor of ECDHE, applying rate-limiting techniques, and updating server configurations.